GetDKAN/dkan/docs/api/dataset-api.rst

 GET
 ---

 GET is used to request data from the data catalog.
-No authentification is needed.
+No authentication is needed.

 .. code-block::